-Tank Garage Winery is a partnership between Napa wine industry veterans James Harder and Jim Regusci.
-This is not their first venture together in the valley – they have both worked together at James Cole Winery and the nearby T-Vine Cellars Tasting room and winery (literally located just down the street).
+Tank Garage Winery was originally formed as a partnership between Napa Valley wine industry veterans James Harder and Jim Regusci.
+This was not their first venture together in the valley; they both worked together at James Cole Winery and the former nearby T-Vine Cellars Tasting room and winery.
+Today Harder owns Tank Garage and Regusci owns T-Vine Cellars.
 The Tank Garage tasting room opened in Spring of 2014 in Calistoga.

-James Harder was born outside of Edmonton Alberta and has enjoyed a long career centered around wine; as soon as he graduated from Simon Fraser University in British Columbia he took a job at Vincor International (now part of Constellation brands); by the time he left Vincor he was their Vice President of Marketing.
+James Harder was born outside of Edmonton Alberta and has enjoyed a long career centered around wine; as soon as he graduated from Simon Fraser University in British Columbia, he took a job at Vincor International (now part of Constellation brands); by the time he left Vincor he was their Vice President of Marketing.
 James worked for Inniskillin Winery for some time – famous for their ice wines.
 He also worked for Napa based Wilson Daniels (a prominent wine marketing company) and then later, together with Jim Regusci began and eventually sold Nine North Wine Company (responsible for creating and marketing a number of negociant type brands).
+He and his wife own James Cole Winery, located on the south part of the Silverado Trail just north of the city of Napa.
+And James’s brother Jeff and his wife Decoa own Ex Nihilo Vineyards in British Columbia’s Okanagan Valley.

-Jim Regusci is a fourth generation Napa Valley associated with Regusci Winery, located on the ranch that his grandfather purchased in 1932.
+James (Jimmy) Regusci is fourth generation Napa Valley resident, and co-owner of Regusci Winery, located on the ranch that his grandfather purchased in 1932.
 Jim began a vineyard management company in 1985 overseeing merely 8 acres of vines.
 In some 30+ years his company remarkably now farms over 2,300 vineyard acres.
 Jim also began Regusci Winery in 1996.
+See our extensive notes on both James Cole and Regusci wineries on this website.

-It is one of the more unique tasting rooms in the valley in that it is located in a former mechanic’s garage and gas station.
+This is one of the more unique tasting rooms in the valley in that it is located in a former mechanic’s garage and gas station.
+Every time we go in here, it feels like our creative juices start flowing at a higher level.
 Historic gas tanks sit in front, a visual nod to this properties’ history; they are not functional.
 Yes, people have pulled in asking if they can pump gas from these.
-While this was an old mechanic’s garage, surprisingly they are not the first winery to have a tasting room here; the old Wine Garage was located here for a number of years.
+While this was an old mechanic’s garage, surprisingly they are not the first winery to have a tasting room here; a previous tenant, Wine Garage was located here for a number of years.

-This locally historic garage originally dates from the 1930’s.
+This locally historic garage originally dates from the 1930s.
 A functional garage door sits in front of the tasting room and is opened fully on nice weather days.
 An inviting side room / lounge is well decorated in era furnishing and is setup for more private tastings.
-An old “Indian” motorcycle is on display.
+An old “Indian” motorcycle is displayed, formerly owned by racer Eddie Bratton who at one point owned the old garage.
+And a spin the Calistoga restaurant wheel is available for guests, especially popular around lunchtime for those who have not yet made lunch plans.
+The names on the wheel are all names of nearby Calistoga restaurants.

 I rode into Napa,